ludocode/onramp/docs/virtual-machine.md

 The current version.
 Changes include:

 - Changes to the Process Info Table:
-    - The System Call Count and Process Info Count fields have been replaced by a single Minor Version field.
+    - The system call count and Process Info Count fields have been replaced by a single Minor Version field.
 This is much simpler for VMs to implement and for the bootstrap and libc to use.
+    - All contents of the process info table, including command-line arguments and environment variables, are now read-only.
+(This change is backwards-compatible for VMs; it's a new restriction on programs only.)
 - Cleaned up syscall error codes:
     - Added `ERROR_END_OF_FILE` and `ERROR_TRY_LATER` to clearly differentiate between closed and non-blocking streams.
 (Returning zero from `fread` and `fwrite` is now disallowed but the libc will still support it for backwards compatibility.)
     - Other error codes are now optional (except for `ERROR_GENERIC`).
 The spec now fully documents the expected error codes for all exceptional conditions in all syscalls.